MicrosoftDocs/learn/learn-pr/advocates/authoring-arm-templates/includes/6-Add-parameters-templates.md

 :::code language="json" source="../samples/parameter-description-example.json" highlight="5":::

 6. Define default values for parameters whenever possible.
-This will make it easier to deploy the template, and users of your template see an example of an appropriate value.
+A defined value will make it easier to deploy the template, and users of your template see an example of an appropriate value.

 :::code language="json" source="../samples/parameter-defaultValue-example.json" highlight="4":::